Tinnitus And Technology: Apps And Devices For Relief

 Meditation and Mindfulness Apps

-Meditation and mindfulness apps can be effective tools for managing tinnitus-related stress and anxiety.
+Meditation and mindfulness apps can be practical tools for managing tinnitus-related stress and anxiety.
 These apps provide guided meditations, breathing exercises, and relaxation techniques to help individuals cultivate a sense of calm and improve their overall well-being.

 Breathing and Sleep Apps